Find a Doctor

 Mr. Magill manages operations of UPMC Western Psychiatric Hospital's Behavioral Health Response Team, which actively responds to adverse events throughout the local area.
 The response team provides crisis stabilization interventions to individuals who are impacted by a critical event.
 Mr. Magill has experience developing and teaching training programs in crisis management, suicide prevention and assessment, emergency preparedness, and behavioral health response to crisis situations.

 Mr. Magill co-authored the “Comprehensive Crisis Management” (CCM) program, is a master trainer for Livingworks in the Applied Suicide Intervention Skills Training (ASIST).
 He is an approved instructor for the International Critical Incident Stress Foundation in “Assisting Individuals in Crisis and the Group Crisis Intervention Training” classes.

-Mr. Lichok is a Crisis Trainer for the Crisis Training Institute through Western Psychiatric Institute and Clinic of UPMC.
+Mr. Lichok is a Crisis Trainer for the Crisis Training Institute through UPMC Western Psychiatric Hospital.
 Prior to becoming a crisis trainer, he worked as a phone clinician at resolve Crisis Services near Pittsburgh.
 During his time as a phone clinician, Mr. Lichok had the opportunity to provide training on many occasions to staff at Western Psychiatric and at other mental health facilities.

 Mr. Lichok co-authored the “Comprehensive Crisis Management” (CCM) program for which he is a master trainer, is a master trainer for Livingworks in the Applied Intervention Skills Training (ASIST), and he is an approved instructor for the International Critical Incident Stress Foundation in “Assisting Individuals in Crisis and Group Crisis Intervention Training” classes.